cloudmesh/reservation/doc/source/multi.rst

 * a password for the services
 * a token for the services

-Please do not use the defaults for the passwords and teh tokens, but define your own strong versions.
+Please do not use the defaults for the passwords and the tokens, but define your own strong versions.

 To create the directory with the scripts::